Step 0: Build environment

 encounter an error.

-, you must drop
+25 DEC 2017, you must drop

-to build successfully, as the netsurf
+netsurf to build successfully, as the netsurf build appears to be

-in the shell to continue the script.
+broken in Gentoo.
+Hopefully this will be fixed upstream soon.Now hit Control-D in the shell to continue the script.
 It will then

 drop you to a shell instructing you to “interface with

-needs to be able to upload DeityGuard
+fingen”.
+However, fingen needs to be able to upload DeityGuard

-which we haven’t configured yet!
+files to httpserv which we haven’t configured yet!
 On to …

-Step 5: httpserv
+Step 5: httpserv machine

-on this machine, you can download the
+Since there is Internet on this machine, you can download the

-archive.
-Then unpack the 4-deploy
+DeityGuard archive.
+Then unpack the 4-deploy contents just like on

-the external
+the external machine:

 tar -xf ./deityguard.tar.xz --strip-components=2 deityguard/4-deploy/

-Next, you must create a configuration file for dg-setup.sh
+Next, you must create a configuration file for dg-setup.sh:

 nano -w ./dg-config.sh